HuMingLab/SnapHiC/readme.md

   -n NUM_PROC, --num-proc NUM_PROC
                         number of processes used in threaded mode --outlier OUTLIER     percentage threshold for finding outliers.
-  --local-lower-limit LOCAL_LOWER_LIMIT
+  --case-control-diff CASE_CONTROL_DIFF
+                        difference threshold for case mean to control mean for finding candidates --local-lower-limit LOCAL_LOWER_LIMIT
                         number of bins around center (in each direction) to exlude from neighborhood